AdamSallehLeanis/leanx-prestashop/README.md

 ---

 ## ❓ Support / Contributions
-For issues, contributions, or feature requests, please open an issue on [GitHub](https://github.com/your-org/leanx-prestashop/issues) (replace with your repo).
+For issues, contributions, or feature requests, please open an issue on [GitHub](https://github.com/AdamSallehLeanis/leanx-prestashop/issues).

 ---